webiny/Framework/src/Webiny/Component/Bootstrap/README.md

 will hold the configuration files.
 You can have as many environments as you want.

-If the `Domain`, for the upper example, matches the current hostname, the component will first load all the config files, from the `Production` folder, and then all the files from the `Development` folder, and then it will merge both configuration into one.
+If the `Domain`, for the upper example, matches the current hostname, the component will first load all the config files, from the `Production` folder, and then all the files from the `Development` folder, and then it will merge both configurations into one.

 ```
-Config
+Config/
-    |- Production
+    |- Production/
         |- Router.yaml
         |- Mongo.yaml
-    |- Development
+    |- Development/
         |- Mongo.yaml
 ```